 Herbal medicine utilizes not only herbaceous plants, but barks and roots, mushrooms and lichens.
 One full day will be spent learning in-depth about the mushrooms and the mushrooms will surely speckle our wild plant walks too!

 Explore your connection to place through your feet.
 There is no better way to awaken the senses and get to know all those tiny plants that reside on the forest floor.
-A tutorial on barefoot walking will be provided and there will be countless opportunities to practice during our time together.
+A tutorial on barefoot walking will be provided by barefoot hiking expert, Ken Posner.
+There will also be countless opportunities to practice during our time together.

-The School of Plant and Place Connection will provide you all the skills you need to plan a solo day-hike.
+The School of Plant and Place Connection will provide you with the knowledge you need to plan a solo day-hike.

 Learn how to create your own botanical journal, documenting the plants that you meet and your experiences with them.